“5 Relaxation Techniques for Better Sleep: Tips from Harvard Medical School”

 Here’s a way to keep your mind from repeating all the things you should have done (or didn’t do) until you put your head on the pillow.

 “Don’t worry in bed,” says Dr. Raj Dasgupta, MD, assistant clinical professor of medicine at the Keck School of Medicine at the University of Southern California.
-Set up a ‘worry time’, a period of time out of the bedroom, out of bed, to worry about things that are creeping into your head. normal during the night.
+Set up a ‘worry time’, a period of time out of the bedroom, out of bed, to worry regarding things that are creeping into your head. normal during the night.

 “Write a list of things you need to do the next day,” suggested Dr. Vsevolod Polotsky, professor of medicine and director of sleep research at the Johns Hopkins University School of Medicine.